SEO for Sport.

-With our SEO expertise, we could have easily optimised the site and increased traffic, but our data showed that the website wasn’t performing well.
+With our SEO expertise in Sport, we could have easily optimised the site and increased traffic, but our data showed that the website wasn’t performing well.

 Even if we directed traffic to the website, there was little chance of the customers converting as it was difficult for them to navigate and find product.